The Intake

 Karmin Gentili

-Karmin Gentili has several years of freelance writing and editor experience.
-After over 25 years in corporate management roles, she has further elevated her skills by receiving multiple certifications, including copywriting and SEO specializations.
-Her love of writing motivates her to use those skills to develop content so others can work toward achieving their goals.
+Karmin Gentili has been a freelance writer and editor since 2016.
+She has over 25 years of experience in corporate HR and compliance consulting.
+She has worked to further elevate her skills by pursuing and receiving multiple certifications, including copywriting, video scriptwriting, effective content positioning, case study writing, and SEO.
+Her love of writing motivates her to use those skills to develop content for the medical field that ensures others can work toward achieving their goals.

 Get expert tips, guides, and valuable insights for your healthcare practice